Jailed Hong Kong pro-democracy media tycoon Jimmy Lai faces his biggest trial yet | KRDO

 Critics say it has decimated Hong Kong’s freedoms and transformed the city’s legal landscape.

 Like all national security cases so far, the high-profile trial will not have a jury and will be presided over by three national security judges from a committee that is approved by Hong Kong’s leader.
-Hong Kong’s government has also blocked Lai from being represented by a British lawyer, a decision which is undergoing a separate legal challenge that has repeatedly delayed this trial’s start date.
+Hong Kong’s courts allow foreign lawyers from other common law jurisdictions to represent clients but the government has blocked Lai from being represented by a leading British human rights lawyer, a decision which is undergoing a separate legal challenge that has repeatedly delayed this trial’s start date.

 Once one of the city’s most outspoken figures, little has been heard from Lai since his multiple prosecutions began.